 Resting with your eyes closed can feel nice, but it’s simply not the same as sleep.
 When you fall asleep, your body undergoes a series of physiological changes and enters into a state of repair and true rejuvenation.
 This applies doubly so after surgery.
 Sleep is when your body can really get to work at healing itself, reducing inflammation and more efficiently sending blood to the muscles and tissues that need it most.
-Thanks to these benefits, sleep can even function as a low-level pain medicine, speeding along the healing process.
+Thanks to these sleep benefits, it can even function as a low-level pain medicine, speeding along the healing process.

-How to Sleep Better
+How Do You Sleep Better After Breast Augmentation?

 One good way to ensure a comfortable transition is to start sleeping on your back before your breast augmentation.
 Devote a few nights to the position and experiment with what feels most comfortable to you.

 The best position for safe sleeping after breast augmentation surgery is on your back with your upper body slightly elevated.
 This position, typically achieved by sleeping in a recliner or with a stack of pillows, can reduce breast swelling and soreness.
 It also improves mobility by reducing your use of upper body strength when you get out of bed.
 Additionally, keeping your upper half elevated can allow enough scar tissue to form and sufficiently heal.
-If you find that you just can’t get used to this position, sleeping flat on your back is okay too.
+If you find that you just can’t get used to this position, sleeping flat on your back is OK too.

 The second-best position for sleeping after surgery is on your side.
 However, it’s important to take some extra precautions if you choose this position.
 Use a pillow under your breasts to avoid placing unnecessary pressure on them and wear an approved surgical bra to keep your implants and incisions in place.

 You can’t sleep if you aren’t comfortable, so making sure you’re not in pain or discomfort after your surgery is our first priority.
-We invite you to contact us if you’re a prospective breast augmentation patient who’s worried about sleeping soundly—we can help!